-Gemini South is accepting proposals for the Fast Turnaround (FT) program.
-We are not currently accepting proposals for Gemini North.
+Gemini North and South are accepting proposals for the Fast Turnaround (FT) program in this call.
 Here, we give information specific to this proposal cycle.
 Please see the other FT pages - particularly the rules - for general information about the program.
 FT (dual anonymous)-specific proposal templates (GemPhaseI_FT_dual) must now be used for all FT proposals.
 See the "PIT information" section below.
-The 2023A PIT must be used.
+The 2024A PIT must be used.

 Proposal deadline: 12:00pm (NOON), Hawaiian Standard Time (HST), January 31.

 - Please ensure the latest version of the PIT is used for submission (see the PIT information below).

 - Reviews must be completed by 23:59 HST, February 14.
 If you have submitted a proposal, but by the 2nd of the month have not received an email from FT regarding reviewing proposals, contact FT as soon as possible.

 - Results will be announced by February 21, 2024.

 - The deadline for preparing observations (Phase II) is February 29.
 Accepted programs meeting this deadline will be active from 1 March until 31 May 2024.

 - FT observations will be merged with the queue and observed on queue nights.